 Cystic Fibrosis Gastroenterology & Liver Clinic

-Most people with CF produce a sticky mucus that interferes with the digestive system, causing a range of problems, such as constipation, gallstones, rectal prolapse and liver disease.
-One common issue is that this mucus blocks digestive enzymes from the pancreas, resulting in loose, greasy stools; difficulty gaining weight; and vitamin deficiencies.
-A pediatric gastroenterologist and a cystic fibrosis dietitian from our clinic will work closely with you and the pediatric pulmonologists at the Cystic Fibrosis Center to address specific gastrointestinal needs and help your child thrive.
+Most people with CF produce a sticky mucus that causes problems with the digestive system, such as constipation, gallstones, liver disease and rectal prolapse (when the lowest segment of the large intestine protrudes from the anus).
+One common issue occurs when this mucus blocks digestive enzymes from the pancreas, resulting in loose, greasy stools; difficulty gaining weight; and vitamin deficiencies.

 Our locations (1)